anjali1361/Paymet-Gatway-Integration/README.md

 * create a developer account on PayPal
 * create two sandbox account, one for buisness and one for personal in US region
 * create an app using the buisness account created above
-* paste your Clien-ID & Secret-ID of the above created app in application-properties under the directed variable
+* paste your Clien-ID & Secret-ID of the above created app in application-properties file under the directed variable
 * Now run the application, it will get live at http://localhost:9090/

+## Note:-
+* One will not be able to proceed with transaction having a phone number of India as PayPal doesn't support Indian Transactions

 ## Related Screenshots!